 No. 14 Michigan State runs for 6 TDs in 52-0 rout of Akron

-EAST LANSING, Mich.
-(AP) Jalen Berger ran for 107 yards and three touchdowns and Michigan State's defense forced four fumbles Saturday to help the 14th ranked Spartans to a 52-0 victory over Akron.
+EAST LANSING, Mich. – Jalen Berger ran for 107 yards and three touchdowns and Michigan State’s defense forced four fumbles Saturday to help the 14th ranked Spartans to a 52-0 victory over Akron.

 It was the largest margin of victory for Michigan State (2-0) since beating Eastern Michigan by 59 points in 2014.